 By participating in and supporting events like NFDC’s Film Bazaar and La Fabrique Cinéma at the Cannes International Film Festival, the French Institute in India aims to connect Indian filmmakers

-with the French entertainment ecosystem to incubate ideas and partnerships and find co-producers and funding for independent projects.
+with the French entertainment, an ecosystem to incubate ideas and partnerships and find co-producers and funding for independent projects.

 In 2020, we supported Festival des 3 continents’ Produire au Sud coproduction workshop organized for the first time in Kolkata, India by Arthouse Asia Film Festival and saw the participation of 7 teams from across the continent.
 Produire au Sud is a workshop focusing on the outline and structure of coproduction within the film industry.
 It is now called KoPro/PAS workshop.